 The 10 Minute Workout Routine

-Now, you’ve got time to do the workout.
-Insert any of the substitutions so that you have workout routine variety.
+Now, you have time to do the workout.
+Insert any of the substitutions so you have workout routine variety.
 You need a pair of dumbbells or some kettlebells to complete this.
 Find a weight that allows you to fatigue between 10 and 15 repetitions to keep time demand down.

 These exercises come from my Muscles in Minutes guide that includes 17 more exercises with photographs and clear instructions of each.
 Choose three exercises for every 10 minutes you can exercise.